mesax1/blog/docs/services.md

 - **Optimization Guidance:** Strategies to improve data collection, labeling, and quality.
 -->

+I only work with one Comprehensive Consulting client at a time.

 ### Pricing

+Services are provided on a retainer basis, billed monthly.
+A deposit of 50% is required upfront, with the final 50% payable within 30 days.
+Subsequent payments are billed monthly.

-- Strategic Consulting - $3,000
+- Strategic Consulting - $3,000 / Month
-- Comprehensive Consulting: Starting at $6,000
+- Comprehensive Consulting: Starting at $7,000 / Month

 <!--
 A 50% deposit is required to start, with the remainder payable within 30 days.
 Monthly billing thereafter.
 For early stage companies, I'm open to discussing equity if that aligns better with your goals.
 -->

-If you have further questions contact me at[email](mailto:mesax1@gmail.com) or book a [paid call](https://cal.com/juanpml) for immediate help.
+If you have further questions contact me by [email](mailto:mesax1@gmail.com) or book a [paid call](https://cal.com/juanpml){:target="_blank"} for immediate help.

 ## Current & Past Clients